-It is the intent of CBD College to provide an avenue for students to resolve conflicts with faculty and/or staff, or another student.
+It is the intent of CBD College to provide an avenue for individuals associated with the college to resolve conflicts.
 It is desirable to resolve problems and complaints informally.
+This policy encourages both responsibility and accountability for all persons involved in a conflict.

+Due Process for Student Grievance

-This policy encourages both responsibility and accountability for both student and faculty or staff member(s).
-If resolution of the issues cannot occur informally, formal grievance policy is hierarchical.
+CBD College provide an avenue for students to resolve conflicts with faculty, staff, or another student.
+If resolution of the issues cannot occur informally, due process is provided through the following hierarchical grievance procedures:

-We ask that you approach conflicts as follows:
+CBD College Catalog - 2019

-Step #1.
-Meet with the person with whom you have the complaint and attempt to resolve the issue within two (2) weeks of the incident.

-Step #2.
-If the concerns are not resolved in step one, an informal discussion should take place with the course lead teacher and/or Program Coordinator.

-Step #3.
-If the concerns are not resolved in step #2, or the lead teacher is person in step #1, make an appointment to meet with Program Director or designee.

-Step #4.
-If the concerns are not resolved in step #3, or the Program Director is the person in step #1, make an appointment to meet with DOE.
-The student will be informed of the decision within five (5) school days.
+- Step #1.
+Meet with the person with whom you have the complaint and attempt to resolve the issue within two (2) weeks of the incident. - Step #2.
+If the concerns are not resolved in step one, an informal discussion should take place with the course lead teacher and/or Program Coordinator. - Step #3.
+If the concerns are not resolved in step #2, or the lead teacher is person in step #1, make an appointment to meet with Program Director or designee. - Step #4.
+If the concerns are not resolved in step #3, or the Program Director is the person in step #1, make an appointment to meet with DOE to register a formal complaint.
+Decisions are provided within five (5) school days.

 Step #5.
+If the concerns are not resolved in step #4, make an appointment to meet with or write a formal letter to - Step #5.
 If the concerns are not resolved in step #4, make an appointment to meet with, or write a formal letter to, the campus COO.
-The student will be informed of the decision within five (5) school days.
+Decisions are provided within five (5) school days. - Step #6.

-Step #6.
 If the concerns are not resolved in step #5, write a formal letter to the campus President.
-The student will be informed of the decision within five (5) school days.
+Decisions are provided within five (5) school days.
 The President's decision will be final.